laravel/docs/passport.md

     php artisan passport:keys

-You may also define a different path where these keys could be loaded from.
-This can be interesting if you want to save these keys outside your default Laravel installation on your production environment.
-You can use the `Passport::loadKeysFrom` method for this.
+If necessary, you may define the path where Passport's keys should be loaded from.
+You may use the `Passport::loadKeysFrom` method to accomplish this:

     /**
      * Register any authentication / authorization services.